 If you have high electricity bills, installing a 12-kilowatt (kW) solar energy system on your home can significantly reduce your monthly costs.
 To maximize your long-term solar savings, you want to be sure that you get the right price for your solar panel installation.
 The best way to feel confident about your purchase: compare offers for 12 kW solar systems with the prices offered to other solar shoppers in your area.
 Find out more about how much a 12 kW solar system costs where you live, the amount of electricity you can expect your 12 kW system to produce, and the smartest way to shop for solar in EnergySage’s guide to 12 kW solar panel systems.

-As of January 2020, the average cost of solar in the U.S. is $2.96 per watt ($35,520 for a 12 kilowatt system).
+As of January 2022, the average cost of solar in the U.S. is $2.77 per watt ($33,240 for a 12 kilowatt system).
 That means that the total cost for a 12kW solar system would be $24,598 after the 26% federal solar tax credit discount (not factoring in any additional state rebates or incentives).

 12 kW solar panel system cost: what are solar shoppers paying in your state?

 We analyzed solar quotes from the EnergySage Solar Marketplace to understand the range of prices that solar shoppers are paying for 12 kW solar energy systems across the United States.
 Homeowners who use EnergySage shop for the right home solar panel system at the right price by comparing multiple offers from solar installers in their area.

 In the table below, you’ll find a range of prices that homeowners have paid for a 12 kW solar energy system in different states.
 These prices indicate gross cost before the federal tax credit for solar has been deducted.
 In some parts of the United States, you may also be able to access solar rebates and incentives from the state government, local government, or utilities that can cut your out-of-pocket solar costs even further.
 Some states also have a market for solar renewable energy certificates (SRECs), which means you can actually earn additional income by selling the SRECs your system generates.